nizzaneela/Programming_error_explanation/README.md

 ## Noise

-The equations for the Bayes factors are described on pages 11 to 14 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
-They can be combined and expanded as:
+The Bayes factors are described on pages 11 to 14 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Combined and expanded, their equations can be written as:

 $$
 BF =